-Bennison, who calls both London and Le Marche (central Italy) home, posts homemade pasta recipes on the Pasta Grannies website, along with more information on the Italian grannies she profiles, Italians chefs and restaurants, and Italian shops where she finds ingredients.
+Bennison, who calls both London and Le Marche (central Italy) home, posts homemade pasta recipes on the Pasta Grannies website, along with more information on the Italian grandmothers she profiles, Italian chefs and restaurants, and Italian shops where she finds ingredients.

-We’re not saying that watching the Pasta Grannies will solve all your problems, but if you’d like to mix your cat videos and dog pictures with something just as comforting and fun, learning how to make pasta with Italian nonnas is definitely what you need.
+We're not saying that watching the Pasta Grannies will solve all your problems, but if you'd like to mix your cat videos and dog pictures with something just as comforting and fun, learning how to make handmade pasta with Italian nonnas is definitely what you need.
 Break out your olive oil, Parmigiano-Reggiano, rolling pin, and get ready to knead to your heart's content!